slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - bravery is learned -> micro-bravery, start small
 - Humility With forward action: 'I wasn’t the smartest in X but..'
 - integrity is what you think is what you say, and the same what you do.
-- being vulnerable is taking don’t be afraid of taking a risk.
 - Be willing to side with the minority.
 -->

 > *'It takes 20 years to build a reputation and five minutes to ruin it.
 If you think about that, you’ll do things differently.' -- Warren Buffett*